 I'm pregnant!
 When & why do I need to modify my exercise?

-Pregnancy is your time to embrace a maintenance phase - a time to focus on sustaining your strength and energy, rather than chasing personal bests or trying something new.
-In this blog we discuss why modifying your exercise as you progress through your pregnancy is important and when you need to start thinking about making those modifications.
+Pregnancy is the perfect time to embrace a maintenance phase — a time to focus on sustaining your strength, mobility, and energy, rather than chasing personal bests or trying something new.
+In this blog, we’ll explain when to modify exercise during pregnancy and why it’s so important for your pelvic floor, core, and overall safety.
 We hope you find it helpful!

 But when do you start to modify your exercise?